Kumasi: Energy

+electricity grid.
 Solar panels are prevalent in Kumasi and throughout the Ashanti region.
-Solar energy technology is a major energy source and contributor to electricity generation in the region.
+Solar energy technology is a major energy source and contributor to electricity generation in the city.
+Other popular forms of power include flashlights, candles, gas lamps, and kerosene lamps.

 Commerce

 Much of the shopping and trading activity in the city takes place at Kumasi's shopping streets, in and around Kejetia Market and Adum.
 These two areas border each other.
 There is also heavy economic activities at Bantama and Asafo.
 Asafo in particular is the printing hub of Kumasi.
 Most of the printing done in Kumasi and Ashanti Region as a whole is done at Asafo.
 Kumasi's Ahwiaa (a sub-town in Kumasi) is also well noted for its wood carvings and arts.